 (This song is taken from a verse of Daehaeng Sunim’s translation of the Thousand Hands Sutra)

-Determined to know the real and help all beings,
+Sincerely entrusting everything to one mind, Determined to know the real and help all beings, Raising these great wishes, May my Samadhi wisdom swiftly brighten.

+May I attain every kind of virtue.
 May the blessings arising from my practice guide and sustain all beings.
+May all beings attain Buddhahood

 This second song is called That Mind, Just As It is.
 It’s sung by the nuns of Hanmaum Seon Center, and is actually just a practice version.(They’ll kill me if they know I posted this!)
 The translation I did still feels a bit off, but here it is: